sanguine1038/sanguine1038/README.md

-hi, im sanguine1038. im 17, high schooler in my senior year and go by she/them. im interested in game projects for yttd, fnf and unity. im currently learning rpg maker mv and making a yttd fan game.
+hi, im sanguine1038. im 18 and go by she/them. im interested in learning programming. im currently learning rpg maker mv and making a yttd fan game.
 all the work i do is not for money, as of now anyways.

 you can reach me through my [twitter](twitter.com/@sanguine1038).